rohitsangwan01/nordic_dfu_web/README.md

 ## Features

-To Start Dfu Pick a file by using any File Picker Plugin and convert File to buffer, pass that buffer to this method and start DFU
+To Start Dfu, Pick a file by using any File Picker Plugin and convert File to buffer, pass that buffer to this method and start DFU

 Note: startDfu will open dialog to choose for a Device